wp-plugins/work-the-flow-file-upload/README.txt

 Use `[wtf_fu_show_files]` to display already upload files e.g.
-`[wtf_fu_show_files file_type="image" wtf_upload_dir="main_dir" wtf_upload_subdir="images" reorder="true" gallery="true"]`
+`[wtf_fu_show_files wtf_upload_dir="main_dir" wtf_upload_subdir="images" reorder="true" gallery="true"]`

-The attribute file_type may currently be set to 'image' or 'music', if set to image then a thumbnail will be displayed if available and if
-'music' then audio controls to allow playback will be displayed.

-The `reorder=true` attribute here allows users to change the order of their uploaded image files by dragging and dropping thumbnail images.
-When submitted the final order will then be written to in a text file along with the other files in the users upload directory.

-The `gallery` attribute will display the full sized images in a lightbox slideshow when an image file thumbnail is clicked.

-The wtf_fu_show_files short_code may also be called manually inside hooked functions (see the example file `examples/wtf-fu_hooks_example.php`) so that files can be generated for display inside emails.

-In this case you can use the attribute `"email_format" = "true"` to cause the styles to be converted to inline css.
+Note : The wtf_fu_show_files short_code can use the attribute `"email_format" = "true"` to cause the styles to be converted to inline css, making the output suitable for including in emails.

-e.g.
-`    $shortcode_instance = Wtf_Fu_Show_Files_Shortcode::get_instance();
-    $shortcode_instance->set_options(array(
-        'wtf_upload_dir' => "demofiles",
-        'file_type' => "image",
-        'email_format' => true
-    ));
-    $files_content = $shortcode_instance->generate_content();`
+See the plugin's admin page `documentation tab` for the complete list of available shortcode attributes and their meanings.

-= What other short codes can I use inside the workflows ? =
+= What other shortcuts can I use inside the workflows ? =

-Other workflow details can be retrieved using the `type='get' value='value_name'` attribute these are useful for embedding the workflow name or stage title inside your workflow stages content.

-e.g.
-Welcome `[wtf_fu type="get" value="display_name"], // display the current users name`,

-`[wtf_fu type="get" value="workflow" id="1" key="name"] // display the title name for workflow 1.`
+Shortcut placeholder fields can be used in the form %%XXXX%% and can be placed inside the workflow fields to represent various values at runtime. e.g.
+`%%USER_NAME%%	The current users display name.
+%%USER_EMAIL%%	The current users email address.
+%%ADMIN_NAME%%	The site administrators display name.
+%%ADMIN_EMAIL%%	The site administrators email address.
+%%SITE_URL%%	The url link for this web site.
+%%SITE_NAME%%	The name of this web site.
+%%WORKFLOW_NAME%%	The name of the current workflow.
+%%WORKFLOW_STAGE_TITLE%%	The current workflow stage title.
+%%WORKFLOW_STAGE_NUMBER%%	The current stage number.
+%%WORKFLOW_STAGE_HEADER%%	The current workflow stage header content (Workflow Templates only)
+%%WORKFLOW_BUTTON_BAR%%	The button bar with PREV and NEXT buttons (Workflow Templates only)
+%%WORKFLOW_STAGE_CONTENT%%	The current workflow stage main content (Workflow Templates only)
+%%WORKFLOW_STAGE_FOOTER%%	The current workflow stage footer content (Workflow Templates only)
+%%WTF_FU_POWERED_BY_LINK%%	Includes a WFT-FU Powered by link to wtf-fu.com.
+(If allowed on the Plugin System Options page.)
+%%ALL_WORKFLOW_USERS_EMAILS%%	A list of users emails addresses that have commenced using the curent workflow.
+%%ALL_SITE_USERS_EMAILS%%	A list of all the sites registered users emails addresses.
+%%USER_GROUP_XXXX_EMAILS%%	A list of all the users of group XXXX emails addresses.
+Substitute XXXX with the required user group.
+%%ARCHIVE_USERS_FILES%%	Causes all of a users files to be auto archived into a zip file and returns a download link to the zip file.
+`

+See the plugins admin page `documentation tab` for a complete up to date list of available shortcut codes and their meanings.

 = Do I need to create a workflow just to enable file upload features ? =

 No, the workflow and file upload capabilities are completely separate entities.
-You can add file uploads to a page by embedding the `[wtf_fu_upload]` shortcode directly to a page.
+You can add file uploads to a page or ppst just by embedding the `[wtf_fu_upload]` shortcode directly to a page or post.

 There is no need to use a workflow at all if standalone file uploads are all you need.

-However it is often useful to embed this short code inside a workflow stage so that uploading is then part of a defined workflow.
+However it is often useful to embed this shortcode inside a workflow stage so that uploading is then part of a defined workflow.
+Both ways will work.

 = Will the css styles used by the plugin conflict with my themes css ? =